johnnovak/RML-Amiga/docs/docs/manual/save-states.md

 ### Running games for too long

-Certain games can manifest some really weird bugs if you let them to run for too long without a restart (or they'll just simply crash).
+Certain games can manifest some really weird bugs if you let them run for too long without a restart (or they'll just simply crash).
 Back in the day, people played a game for a few hours or maybe half a day at most, then turned off their Amigas.
 Nobody tested how the game would behave if you kept it running for tens of hours or days on end!

 The solution is to stay on the safe side and periodically "convert" your WinUAE save states to in-game saves, then restart the game and load one of